 The foundation of our company is rooted in military discipline.
-The rigor and functionality of our products empower people to confidently tackle the biggest problems.
+The rigor and functionality of our products empower us to confidently tackle the biggest problems.

-There are no job titles here - only roles to be filled by team members who are always trying to experiment and find elegant and insightful new ways to create value.
+There are no siloed jobs here.
+BMNT roles are filled by team members who self-organize to experiment toward ever-better ways to create value.

 Our mission is huge, complex, and daunting.
-Despite the inevitable obstacles, we persevere because of our belief that the work we do represents something bigger than any one of us.
+We persevere because of our belief that the work we do is pursuing revolutionary yet attainable goals.

 Bring Yourself to Work

-Out there in the real world, you operate completely autonomously – you make your own financial decisions, you abide by an internal moral code, you obey the laws of your state and country, you may even take care of dependents.
+In the real world, you operate autonomously.
+You make your own financial decisions, you abide by an internal moral code, you obey the laws of your state and country, you take care of dependents.
 You make all kinds of decisions that help you advance in life.
 That doesn’t change when you walk in the door at BMNT.
-We hire for culture fit first, because we know that if we hire great people, 99.9% of the time they’ll make great decisions on behalf of the organization.
-And occasionally, when they do make a mistake – it will be just that, a mistake, and not some malicious act.

-Many companies feel the need to compile a long list of activities and behaviors that are either not permitted, or encouraged, attempting to identify every conceivable edge case of human behavior – BMNT is not one of those companies.
+Most companies compile a long list of activities and behaviors that are either not permitted, or encouraged, attempting to identify every conceivable edge case of human behavior – BMNT is not one of those companies.

 We expect all employees at BMNT to bring their best selves to work every day.

-For BMNT to be able to embody its stated principles, we expect our team members to exhibit a common set of values that are in alignment with their own.
+For BMNT to be able to embody its stated principles, we expect our team members to exhibit a common set of values that aligns with their own.
 If the following values resonate with you personally and professionally, there’s a good chance you’ll find much in common with other members of the BMNT team.

-Aspire to understand context and descend into the particulars
+– Aspire to understand context & descend into the particulars

 Make good decisions, seek good advice

-Work in the best interest of the organization
+– Work in the best interest of the larger group

 Be autonomous, be accountable

-You’ll hear us talk a lot about “The Mission” – this carries over from our founding team’s military roots, and it’s something you’ll likely hear our customers speak of as well.
-The Mission speaks to the act of serving our country, which you knowingly sign-up for as a member of the BMNT team.
+You’ll hear us talk a lot about “The Mission.”
+This carries over from our founders’ military roots.
+The Mission speaks to the act of serving our country and its ideals.
+You sign up for The Mission as a member of the BMNT team.

 The Interest of the Organization